 Many of Fujifilm’s mirrorless cameras make use of the same APS-C sized image sensor found in the X-T10.
 There’s a reason Fujifilm continues to use this image sensor in a variety of its cameras: It’s a reliable, functional image sensor that produces outstanding images in a variety of conditions, even if its resolution count of 16.3 megapixels is a little dated.

 The X-T10 is a fast performer, thanks to its 77-point autofocus system and a burst mode of up to eight frames per second in the JPEG image format.
 You can shoot in either the JPEG or RAW image format with this model.
+In manual focus mode, the zoom can be adjusted by rotating the rear command dial and the wide tracking modes allow the user to track subject movement across a large 77-point area, significantly improving the camera’s ability to capture moving targets.

 Another interesting imaging option available with most advanced Fujifilm cameras, including the T10, is a film simulation mode.
 You can apply an effect to the digital images that simulates classic film types from the past, which is a great effect to find in a camera that has a design reminiscent of old film cameras, such as the X-T10.